centiservice/mats3_site/_docs/C-explore/01-mats-jbang.md

 }
 ```

-Then either `chmod 755 ActiveMqMinimal.java` and then run it: `./ActiveMqMinimal.java` - or run it via jbang:
+Then either `chmod 755 ActiveMqMinimal.java`, and run it: `./ActiveMqMinimal.java`.
+Or run it via jbang:
 `jbang ActiveMqMinimal.java` (the latter mode is needed if you want to supply system properties to Java, e.g. `-Dwarn`
 to turn down the log level)

-This sets up a ActiveMQ instance.
+This fires up an ActiveMQ instance.
 It is "Mats3 optimized" in that it configures certain features, but Mats3 works fully
 on a stock ActiveMQ server too.
 It has no GUI, just being accessible on standard port 61616.
 It also doesn't have
 persistence, but you can add that by adding `ActiveMQ.PERSISTENT` to the flags.